It is important that you discuss your eligibility with your retailer prior to signing up for the current feed-in tariff.

 If your electricity retailer has less than 5,000 customers they are not obliged to offer the current Feed-in Tariff.

-I am an existing Premium, Transitional or Standard Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
+I am an existing Premium Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
 Can I claim the current Feed-in Tariff for the second system?

 It depends.
 If you are installing a system on a separate property, this system will be eligible for the minimum Victorian Feed-in Tariff.

-If you are installing the system on the same property as your existing system, you will need to ensure that both systems are metered separately.
+If you are installing the system on the same property as your existing system, you will need to discuss with your distribution network provider and retailer whether both systems can be metered separately.

 You will need to discuss any planned changes to your system with your retailer prior to putting them in place.